 - Involve your child in the next grocery trip by preparing the list together, estimating prices and helping count money at the checkout.

-- Visit the zoo, a botanical garden, planetarium or nature center while studying biology, astronomy or zoology.
+- Visit the zoo, a botanical garden, a local farm, nature center or hiking trails while studying biology, astronomy or zoology.

 - Visit a history museum when your lessons correspond to current exhibits.